|

 Test what you have learnt - Complete the sentences

-This is a fun song that illustrates the use of going to and will.
+Read this song - (It illustrates the use of going to and will.)